web-dev-server/web-dev-server/README.md

 ## 4. Run Application

+- Open command line:
+  - Optionally - build your TypeScript application by `tsc` (or `tsc -w` for continuous development).
-- Run in command line prepared web server instance in file `./run.js` by `node ./run.js`.
+  - Run prepared web server instance in file `./run.js` by `node ./run.js`.
 - Open your browser and visit `http://localhost/` and see, how it works with `index.js` changes and errors.

 [go to top](#user-content-outline)